treasure-data/pandas-td/doc/index.rst

 Pandas-TD documentation
 =======================

-Interactive data analysis in Python, using `Treasure Data <https://www.treasuredata.com/>`_ as data lake of time-series events, `Pandas <http://pandas.pydata.org/>`_ for local DataFrame operations, and `Jupyter <http://jupyter.org/>`_ to manage your interactive sessions.
+Pandas-TD is a Python library for interactive data analysis, using `Treasure Data <https://www.treasuredata.com/>`_ as a data lake of time-series events, `Pandas <http://pandas.pydata.org/>`_ for local DataFrame operations, and `Jupyter <http://jupyter.org/>`_ to manage your analysis sessions.

 .. toctree::
    :caption: Getting Started